l3dlp-sandbox/the-mall-template/README.md

 ## Getting started

+See a live preview at [the demo site](http://the-mall-template.pascal-poredda.de/)

 1. Clone this repository or download the latest zip file
 2. Open a terminal in the project directory
 3. Run npm install